Global Education Resources

 Learning to Live Together attempts to answer a critical question: is it possible to devise a form of education which might make it possible to avoid conflicts or resolve them peacefully by developing respect for other people, their cultures and their spiritual values?
 Targeted predominantly at education policy makers, researchers, academics as well as education practitioners of the Asia-Pacific region but also highly relevant to anyone involved in initiatives around global citizenship, sustainability, and peace education, this report examines how peace, tolerance, and equity and are reflected in the education systems of ten selected countries.

 UNESCO Clearinghouse on Global Citizenship Education, hosted by the Asia-Pacific Centre of Education for International Understanding (APCEIU), is an open-access global database that facilitates information sharing and enhances knowledge and understanding of global citizenship education.

 Lesson Plans, Curricula, and Teaching Resources

-Becoming a Human-Rights Friendly School: This program provides guidelines and resources to help school personnel, students, parents/guardians and community members develop a school culture and related programs that support the implementation of human rights education.
+Human-Rights Friendly School Toolkit: This program provides guidelines and resources to help school personnel, students, parents/guardians and community members develop a school culture and related programs that support the implementation of human rights education.